stakater/stakater-docs/docs/content/sre/cluster-management/hibernating-your-cluster.md

 # Hibernating your Cluster

-For clusters running non critical workloads, e.g test, development or those only utilized during business hours, it is possible to schedule Cluster Hibernation to save on cloud costs.
+For clusters running non-critical workloads, e.g. test, development or those only utilized during business hours, it is possible to schedule Cluster Hibernation to save on cloud costs.

 Cluster Hibernation automatically powers your cluster nodes up or down according to your defined cron schedule.